skiptools/skipapp-hello/README.md

 ## Testing

-The module can be tested using the standard `swift test` command or by running the test target for the macOS desintation in Xcode, which will run the Swift tests as well as the transpiled Kotlin JUnit tests in the Robolectric Android simulation environment.
+The module can be tested using the standard `swift test` command or by running the test target for the macOS destination in Xcode, which will run the Swift tests as well as the transpiled Kotlin JUnit tests in the Robolectric Android simulation environment.